ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-07-06-transition.md

 I'd argue that staying in the same position for more than five years is no longer the way to play the career game (but that's a topic for another post).

-The world is changing quickly.
+The world changes quickly.

 Life's too short to stay stagnant, routine or safe.

-And besides, we are built for [change](/change).
-Just like nature.
+**We are built for [change](/change).
+Just like nature.**

-**Transition is a wonderful reminder to reflect, renew and grow.**
+Transition is a wonderful reminder to reflect, renew and grow.